Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data

 \subsection{NAICS classification for cannabis establishments}

-Defining the minimum wage bite variable at the industry-by-county level requires careful consideration of which industry codes to use since establishments in the cannabis industry may fall under more than one North American Industrial Classification System (NAICS) subsector.
-The underlying principle of the NAICS system---that establishments with similar production processes be grouped together---greatly facilitates this, since the NAICS subsectors align well with the vertically disintegrated structure of the cannabis industry.
-For example, NAICS subsector 453 captures all cannabis retailers, since NAICS 453998, a component of that subsector, includes "All Other Miscellaneous Store Retailers (except Tobacco Stores), including Marijuana Stores, Medicinal and Recreational" \citep{naics2007}.
-At the wholesale level, NAICS 111 captures all cannabis growers, since NAICS 111998 includes "All Other Miscellaneous Crop Farming, including Marijuana Grown in an Open Field" and NAICS 111419 includes "Other Food Crops Grown Under Cover, including Marijuana Grown Under Cover" \citep{naics2007}.
+Defining the minimum wage bite variable at the industry-by-county level requires careful consideration of which industry codes to use since establishments in the cannabis industry may fall under more than one North American Industrial Classification System (NAICS) industry code.
+The underlying principle of the NAICS system---that establishments with similar production processes be grouped together---greatly facilitates this, since the NAICS codes align well with the vertically disintegrated structure of the cannabis industry.
+For example, NAICS 453 captures all cannabis retailers, since NAICS 453998 (a component of NAICS 453) includes "All Other Miscellaneous Store Retailers (except Tobacco Stores), including Marijuana Stores, Medicinal and Recreational" \citep{naics2007}.
+At the producer level, NAICS 111 captures all cannabis growers, since NAICS 111998 includes "All Other Miscellaneous Crop Farming, including Marijuana Grown in an Open Field" and NAICS 111419 includes "Other Food Crops Grown Under Cover, including Marijuana Grown Under Cover" \citep{naics2007}.
 Slightly complicating things is the fact that in addition to growing cannabis, most producers are also processors (i.e. producer-processors).
-Processing falls under NAICS 424 which includes as a subcomponent "Other Farm Product Raw Material Merchant Wholesalers, including Marijuana Merchant wholesalers" (NAICS 424590).\footnote{A third subsector, NAICS 115, may also apply to producer-processors.
-This subsector captures support activities for agriculture involving soil preparation, planting, and cultivating.
-However, to be in this subsector an establishment must primarily perform these activities independent of the agriculture producing establishment, e.g. on a contractual basis.
+Processing falls under NAICS 424 which includes as a subcomponent "Other Farm Product Raw Material Merchant Wholesalers, including Marijuana Merchant wholesalers" (NAICS 424590).\footnote{A third industry, NAICS 115, may also apply to producer-processors, as it includes support activities for agriculture involving soil preparation, planting, and cultivating.
+However, to be in NAICS 115 an establishment must primarily perform these activities independent of the agriculture producing establishment, e.g. on a contractual basis.
 It is very unlikely that an establishment with a coveted producer-processor license would solely operate on a contractual basis without engaging in any production of its own.
-Therefore, I do not consider NAICS 115 in my main analysis.} Importantly, though, NAICS classifies an establishment based on its primary activity, meaning that a wholesaler only belongs to NAICS 424 if the receipts/sales and revenue from processing activities exceed those of its own crop production \citep{naics2007}.
+Therefore, I do not consider NAICS 115 in my analysis.} Importantly, though, NAICS classifies an establishment based on its primary activity, meaning that a producer-processor only belongs to NAICS 424 if the sales and revenue from processing activities exceed those of its own crop production \citep{naics2007}.